LuizHen527/blog-preview-card/README.md

 These are the things I still need to get better at or study more about:

-- How to develop a mobile first layout
+- How to develop a mobile first layout;
+- Study component based design in css (Container queries)

 ### Useful resources

-Nothing yet.
+[How to use media queries by Kevin Powell](https://www.example.com) - Great video about media queries.
+He also explain about container queries.
+I got curious about container queries, interesting concept.
 <!-- - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept. -->